benhoyt/benhoyt.github.com/writings/2020-08-17-go-fuzzing.md

-running after crashes with the <tt>-keepfuzzing</tt> flag. <a href="https://go.googlesource.com/proposal/+/master/design/draft-fuzzing.md#crashers">Crash reports</a> will be written to files in a <tt>testdata</tt> directory, and will contain the inputs that caused the crash, as well as the error message or stack trace.</p>
+running after crashes with the <tt>-keepfuzzing</tt> flag. <a href="https://go.googlesource.com/proposal/+/master/design/draft-fuzzing.md#crashers">Crash reports</a> will be written to files in a <tt>testdata</tt> directory, and will contain the inputs that caused the crash as well as the error message or stack trace.</p>